 The proposed project will not adversely affect federally listed endangered or threatened species and formal consultation under Section 7 of the Endangered Species Act (ESA) is not required.
 Coordination with USFWS and NMFS occurred during project development and at DMMT meetings.
-USFWS and NMFS will receive the Draft SEA and their comments will be incorporated into the Final SEA.
+USFWS and NMFS received the Draft SEA..

 Informal consultation for the California least tern, western snowy plover, and light-footed Ridgway's rail was initiated in February 2017.
-Informal consultation with USFWS regarding threatened and endangered species is on-going.
+Concurrence from USFWS was received on March 23, 2017.